In this article, we take a look at the best gas grills on the market today, that have the right mix of features and quality at a reasonable price.

 You never know how much you need work and storage space until you don’t have it.

-At minimum, get yourself a grill with side shelves for resting your condiments, sauces, rubs, tools, drinks, etc. while you tend to the food.
+At minimum, get yourself a grill with side shelves for resting your condiments, sauces, rubs, tools, and drinks, while you tend to the food.
 Hooks for hanging your tools are also a godsend sometimes.

 You might also want storage space underneath.
 This is great for stashing stuff you want every time you grill, but need to keep out of the rain and/or snow.